uptick/event-time-utils/README.md

 ### activeTime

-Active time tells you the amount of total time spent within a set of events, given a `begins` and `ends` bound.
+`activeTime` tells you the amount of total time spent within a set of events, given a `begins` and `ends` bound.
 Overlapping times are only counted once.

 For this function to work, events require a key-serialisable unique `id` attribute.
 The time value